cityofaustin/Residential-Permitting/_projects/interior-remodel/define.md

 There are certain home improvement projects that can be completed without needing a permit.
 You won’t need a permit or an inspection if you will only be:

 * Replacing or switching out finishes or fixtures such as: flooring, tile, countertops, cabinets, painting walls, light fixtures, toilets or sinks,
-* Removing less than 32 square feet sheetrock,
+* Removing less than 32 square feet of sheetrock,
 * Or adding non-metal roofing, such as shingles.

 ### Express Permit